It’s all about location…

 Consider the Location Where You Ideally Want to Live

 Purchase a property in a suburb that is in line with your lifestyle and preferences.
 Of course, it should be affordable, but the location of the house also matters.
-For example, with the gradual shift in lifestyle, many prefer to live in a peaceful and quiet area with low crime rate.
-In addition to that, those who have children often want to live in a location that has shops, good schools and other facilities.
+For example, with the gradual shift in lifestyle, many prefer to live in a peaceful and quiet area with a low crime rate.
+In addition to that, those who have children often want to live in a location that has shops, good school, and other facilities.
 Therefore, figure out what location will be suitable for you based on your family structure or lifestyle.

 From there, look at shouldering suburbs.
 For example in Brisbane you may want to live in Paddington, filled with a cafe culture and numerous boutiques, yet with that comes the price tag.
-Consider shouldering suburbs like Red Hill, Ashgrove and Milton, where you’ll get similar locality and connection to public transport and facilities, yet with a much lower price tag.
+Consider shouldering suburbs like Red Hill, Ashgrove, and Milton, where you’ll get similar locality and connection to public transport and facilities, yet with a much lower price tag.